 Isaiah delivers a heavy message about the fall of Babylon.
-The message makes him ill.
-He also delivers heavy messages about Edom and Arabia.
+The message makes Isaiah ill.
+A heavy message about Edom.
+A heavy message about Arabia.

 NLT translation.
 This message came to me concerning Babylon—the desert by the sea: Disaster is roaring down on you from the desert, like a whirlwind sweeping in from the Negev.